 Academic Biography

-Toni Heittola is a postdoctoral research fellow at Tampere University, affiliated with the Tampere Institute for Advanced Study.
-He earned his Ph.D. in 2021 from Tampere University, Finland, and has been an active member of the university’s Audio Research Group since the early 2000s.
-His early research focused on musical genre and instrument classification, while his doctoral work significantly advanced computational auditory scene analysis, particularly in the area of multi-source sound event detection.
+Toni Heittola is Machine Learning Lead at Resoniks and a Visiting Researcher at Tampere University, where he previously held a postdoctoral research fellowship affiliated with the Tampere Institute for Advanced Study.
+He earned his Ph.D. in 2021 from Tampere University, Finland, and was an active member of the university's Audio Research Group from the early 2000s.
+His early research focused on musical genre and instrument classification, while his doctoral work advanced computational auditory scene analysis, particularly multi-source sound event detection.

 Dr. Heittola’s research lies at the intersection of machine learning and audio signal processing, with a focus on environmental audio analysis, sound event detection, and acoustic scene classification.
 He has contributed to a wide range of academic and industrial projects, including several EU- and nationally funded initiatives such as MARVEL, EVERYSOUND, and SmartSound, where he developed scalable audio recognition systems for smart cities, healthcare, and assistive technologies.

-He has authored over 60 peer-reviewed publications, including 11 journal articles, 40 conference papers, and two book chapters.
-This academic work has received broad academic recognition, with over 8000 citations on Google Scholar (h-index: 35) and over 3400 citations on Scopus (h-index: 22).
-He is a prominent member of the Detection and Classification of Acoustic Scenes and Events (DCASE) community.
-Over the years, he has been a driving force in the organization of the DCASE Challenge, serving as task coordinator for many tasks.
-His contributions have played a crucial role in laying the groundwork for the challenge.
-He's been heavily involved in designing evaluation protocols, putting together publicly available datasets, developing baseline systems, and creating frameworks and metrics for reproducibility.
-Additionally, he has taken on the important role of publication chair for several editions of the DCASE Workshop.
+He has authored over 60 peer-reviewed publications, including 11 journal articles, 40 conference papers, and two book chapters, cited over 8000 times on Google Scholar (h-index: 35) and over 3400 times on Scopus (h-index: 22).
+He is a prominent member of the Detection and Classification of Acoustic Scenes and Events (DCASE) community, where he has served as task coordinator for many DCASE Challenge tasks — designing evaluation protocols, building public datasets, developing baseline systems, and creating reproducibility frameworks and metrics — and as publication chair for several editions of the DCASE Workshop.

-A strong advocate for open science, Dr. Heittola has released more than ten publicly available datasets and numerous open-source tools, including sed_eval, dcase_util, and sed_vis, which support benchmarking and reproducible research.
-He also maintains the DCASE community website and has developed a suite of utilities to facilitate collaborative research and community engagement.
-His efforts have been widely recognized for advancing transparency and accessibility in scientific research.
-Under his continued involvement, the DCASE community has seen substantial growth in global participation and academic impact.
+A strong advocate for open science, Dr. Heittola has released more than ten publicly available datasets and open-source tools — including sed_eval, dcase_util, and sed_vis — supporting benchmarking and reproducible research.
+He also maintains the DCASE community website and has built a suite of utilities for collaborative research and community engagement, helping grow DCASE's global participation and academic impact over the years.

-In 2019, he co-presented the DCASE tutorial at the IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP), and in 2021, co-authored the widely cited tutorial article “Sound Event Detection: A Tutorial” in the IEEE Signal Processing Magazine.
+In 2019, he co-presented the DCASE tutorial at the IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP), and in 2021, co-authored the widely cited tutorial article "Sound Event Detection: A Tutorial" in the IEEE Signal Processing Magazine.
 His work has been recognized with multiple honors, including the IEEE Best Paper Award (2023) and a Doctoral Dissertation Award (2022).
-Beyond academia, Dr. Heittola has collaborated with many industry partners and contributed to several EU-funded research initiatives.
+At Resoniks, he now applies this research background to AI-powered acoustic testing for manufacturing quality control.